minhaz1217/devops-notes/78. java spring boot use log4j in a gradle project/README.md

+# How to use log4j in a java spring boot gradle project

 ## Motivation

 The motivation here is that I've spent just too much time trying to figure out how to add logging with log4j in spring boot in **gradle**.
 Here the gradle part was the one giving me the most grief because all the documentations I could find was for maven.